tomasbrodybarre/gambling-experiment/README.md

 ### Usage
 1. Clone the repository.
 2. Open `index.html` in a modern web browser.
+3. Complete the Welcome screen and Questionnaire.
-3. Read through the three instruction screens.
+4. Read through the three instruction screens.
-4. Complete 10 trials of the dice game.
+5. Complete 10 trials of the dice game.
-5. Review payout breakdown and download CSV data.
+6. Review payout breakdown and download CSV data.

 ## Design Rationale
 This task bridges behavioral economics and metacognition research by: